favstats/myblogdown/content/post/daesh.md

 +++
 date = 2017-12-26
-lastmod = 2017-12-26
+lastmod = 2017-12-27
 draft = false
 tags = ["Daesh", "ISIS", "Arab Barometer", "Survey Data"] title = "What do Arab Muslims think about ISIS (Daesh)?" math = true summary = """
-A little project to visualize Arab Muslim attitudes towards ISIS (Daesh)
+Here I want to dive a little bit into how Arab Muslims see Daesh (*a term for ISIS often used by Arab speakers*).
+The data I will be using is from the [Arab Barometer Wave 4](http://www.arabbarometer.org/), released just a few weeks ago.
 """

 [header]